josiest/songwriting/songs/Goodbye Sunshine/lyrics.md

 For you cannot stay

 And it seems like
-I'll never get to see you again
+I may never see you again
 But it will be okay
 Because another day